swilgosz/hanamimastery/data/episodes/21-serialization-with-alba.md

 ### Configuration

-`Oj` gem is not required if you use the default configuration.
+The *Oj* gem is not required if you use the default configuration.
 In that case, alba works out of the box.
 However, it truly shines when it's optimized for speed.
-To to that, I'll create the serialization provider, where I'll require alba and configure the `:OJ` as a backend.
+To to that, I'll create the serialization provider, where I'll require alba and configure the `:oj` as a backend.

 I'm going to create a new provider named serializers, and inside of it, configure alba when the application starts.